 Spend more time recruiting and hiring the right people with good personalities.
 Focus on those who are friendly and demonstrate an interest in and enthusiasm for the job.
 Consider using personality profiles as part of the hiring process.
 These profiles help identify the true personality characteristics of your applicants.
 They'll help you find your next Felicia.

-For example, the Ritz-Carlton hotels provide a thorough customer service training program for all of its employees during their orientation.
+For example, the Ritz-Carlton Hotel Company, LLC. provide a thorough customer service training program for all of its employees during their orientation.
 Then each supervisor conducts a daily line-up to review one of the commandments with his employees ten minutes before each shift.

-5. Reward top performers.
 Specify incentives for demonstrated good customer service behavior.
-Yes, employees want to be paid well, but they also want to be treated with respect and shown appreciation.
+Yes, employees want to be paid well, but they also want to be treated with respect and appreciation.
 The front-line supervisor has the greatest impact on motivating and retaining employees.
 Reward those who exceed the standards and provide development for those who do not.

-This requires the customer to make an evaluation based on four specific criteria.
-They tally the results and make sure employees see the scores.
+This report card requires the customer to make an evaluation based on specific criteria.
+When returned, you should tally the results and make sure employees see the scores.
 This motivates the employees to do a better job.

-7. Take complaints seriously.
-For every complaint you receive from customers, there are at least ten other customers who visited your business who have the same criticism—they just didn't share theirs.
+Know that for every complaint you receive from a single customer, there are at least ten other customers who visited your business and who have the same criticism—they just didn't share theirs.
 A portion of those ten people just took their business to your competitors.
 Look at customer complaints as a golden opportunity for improvement.